tankbiuk/ft245-usb-relay/README.md

 # ft245-usb-relay
-Command line tool for controlling FTDI FT245 based USB relay module
+Command line tool for controlling FTDI FT245 based USB relay module.

 ## Requirements
-ftdi library: **libftdi1**, **libftdi1-dev**
+Install the following packages:
+> libftdi1
+> libftdi1-dev

 ## Compile
 > gcc -o ft245-usb-relay -lftdi1 ft245-usb-relay.c

-if, during the compilation, gcc cannot find the ftdi.h header file try to add the option "-I" to the gcc command line.
+if, during the compilation, gcc cannot find the ftdi.h header file try to add the option **-I** to the gcc command line.

 In my case, the gcc command that works is:
 > gcc -o ft245-usb-relay -lftdi1 ft245-usb-relay.c -I /usr/include/libftdi1/

 ## Usage examples

-Print the software version and the current state of the output:
+Print the current state of the output:
 > ft245-usb-relay

 Set the output D0 to HIGH (1) (don't modify the other ouput)